CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     ![](./media/ediscovery-search-create.png)

-1. In the **New search** wizard, type a name for the search, and an optional description that helps identify the search.
+1. In the **New search** wizard, type a name for the search and an optional description that helps identify the search.
 The name of the search must be unique in your organization.
 Select **Next**.

     ![](./media/ediscovery-search-name.png)